Supersonic transport: Concorde

 Despite the model-observation discrepancy surrounding the ozone concern, in the mid-1970s, six years after its first supersonic test flight, Concorde was now ready for service.
-The US political outcry was so high that New York banned the plane.
+The US political outcry was so high that the state of New York banned the plane.
 This threatened the aircraft's economic prospects — it had been built with the London–New York route in mind.
 The plane was allowed into Washington, D.C. (at Dulles in Virginia), and the service was so popular that New Yorkers were soon complaining because they did not have it.
 It was not long before Concorde was flying into JFK.

 Along with shifting political considerations, the flying public continued to show interest in high-speed ocean crossings.
 This started additional design studies in the US, under the name "AST" (Advanced Supersonic Transport).
 Lockheed's SCV was a new design for this category, while Boeing continued studies with the 2707 as a baseline.

 By this time, the economics of past SST concepts were no longer reasonable.
 When first designed, the SSTs were envisioned to compete with long-range aircraft seating 80 to 100 passengers such as the Boeing 707, but with newer aircraft such as the Boeing 747 carrying four times that, the speed and fuel advantages of the SST concept were taken away by sheer size.

 Another problem was that the wide range of speeds over which an SST operates makes it difficult to improve engines.
 While subsonic engines had made great strides in increased efficiency through the 1960s with the introduction of the turbofan engine with ever-increasing bypass ratios, the fan concept is difficult to use at supersonic speeds where the "proper" bypass is about 0.45, as opposed to 2.0 or higher for subsonic designs.
 For both of these reasons the SST designs were doomed by higher operational costs, and the AST programs vanished by the early 1980s.